fuzzymeme/PancakeFlipper/README.md

 After some time I felt that the a better algorithm could be written that would improve on 2n.
 So I wrote a couple of test programs to test my ideas.
 This repo is one of those ideas.
 It's still O(n), but closer to n moves than 2n moves, and that is important.

 I'm not sure when I first wrote this.
-It has a time stamp back in Oct 2014, but it may have been start long before then.
+It has a time stamp back in Oct 2014, but I may have been started long before then.
 I think it's about time I cleaned it up a little/lot and finished it off - not to production quality, but good enough to demonstrate the idea.